Triangulation Independent Ptolemy Varieties: The invariant Ptolemy varieties

 \section{The invariant Ptolemy varieties}

-We denote the totally degenerate partition where all edges are zero-edges by $0\in\E(\T)$.
-For the non-degenerate partition $E$, define $P(\T,E)$ to be the standard Ptolemy variety (Definition~\ref{def:PtolemyVariety}). \begin{definition} The \emph{invariant Ptolemy variety} $\overline P(\T)$ is defined by
+For the non-degenerate edge set $E$, define $P(\T,E)$ to be the standard Ptolemy variety (Definition~\ref{def:PtolemyVariety}).
+The Ptolemy variety for the other types were defined in Definitions~\ref{def:PtolemyMild}, \ref{def:PtolemyModerate}, and \ref{def:PtolemyWild}.
+We denote the totally degenerate edge set where all edges are zero-edges by $0\in\TE(\T)$. \begin{definition} The \emph{invariant Ptolemy variety} $\overline P(\T)$ is defined by

 where the (disjoint) union is taken inside $A(V(M))$.
 We similarly define $\overline P^\sigma(\T)$ and $\E\overline P(\T)$. \end{definition}